 High-yield savings accounts: These accounts are very similar to traditional ones but often earn 10 times or more in interest.
 The downside is that because most of these accounts are offered by online banks, you won’t be able to visit a bank branch to take out money.
 You might need to set up a transfer from another account to deposit or withdraw money, which can take one to five days to process.
 However, many of these accounts offer ATM withdrawals and mobile app deposits.

 Money market accounts: These accounts are a sort of cross between savings and checking accounts and often come with a debit card or checks.
-They also typically offer high interest rates similar to a high-yield savings account.
+The highest-yield money market accounts also offer rates similar to high-yield savings accounts.
 The potential downsides of a money market account are that you may have to put down a large deposit to open the account and maintain a minimum balance to avoid account fees.

 How to build an emergency fund